-The Create-a-King is a neat little bedroom problem solver that you can use to turn two twin beds into a king size bed.
-The Create-a-King straps around your two twin mattresses, holding them together tightly, so they can’t scoot apart.
+The Easy King (formerly called the Create-a-King) is a neat little bedroom problem solver that you can use to turn two twin beds into a king size bed.
+The Easy King straps around your two twin mattresses, holding them together tightly, so they can’t scoot apart.
 But what about the crack between the two mattresses?
-The Create-a-King has a sheep skin center piece that covers and masks the crack between the two mattresses.
-We have tried this in our store and it is also helpful to get a high quality mattress pad to go on top of the Create-a-King and mattresses to further cover up the crack between the two mattresses.
-You can use the Create-a-king to connect two twin beds or two twin extra long beds.
+The Easy King has a sheep skin center piece that covers and masks the crack between the two mattresses.
+We have tried this in our store and it is also helpful to get a high quality mattress pad to go on top of the Easy King and mattresses to further cover up the crack between the two mattresses.
+You can use the Easy King to connect two twin beds or two twin extra long beds.

 First, what is a three quarter bed?